BYUI-ECEN-361-Classes/lab-02-interrupts-timers-jasonflame3/Documentation/Assignment.md

 * Currently, the reaction tester can have a wait time anywhere between 0 and 7000 milliseconds, Implement a minimum wait time in such a way that doesn't change the potential maximum wait time

-If you do any of these items - just mention what and how it worked, [*here*].
+If you do any of these items - just mention what and how it worked.

+I created a penalty for cheating, by checking that the timer is greater than zero before updating the last_reaction_time_in_millisec variable.
+If the player did cheat, their score was recorded as 9999.